-These Restaurants Were on the Brink of Closing—Until Their Pleas For Help Went Viral
+These Restaurants Were on the Brink of Closing—Until Their Pleas for Help Went Viral

 So, Fabbri wrote an emotional letter to supporters, which was also posted on social media.
 “When we opened, I pledged to my son Lorenzo that I would be making my Pappardelle with Rabbit Ragu and Tortelli with Robiola & Black Truffles in the restaurant named after him until the day that I couldn’t cook anymore.
 I plan to keep that promise, but without your help, it’s really hard for me to keep my word,” he wrote.

-Right away, to-go orders increased ten-fold.
-“I had people ordering $100 of food to-go and they’d put another $100 tip for the staff,” Fabbri says.
+Right away, to-go orders increased tenfold.
+“I had people ordering $100 of food to go, and they’d put another $100 tip for the staff,” Fabbri says.
 One regular who dined in with his kids went in the kitchen and gave the entire kitchen staff $50 each.

 The rush lasted a couple weeks, helping the business get to Restaurant Week, which provided another small boost.
 But things hardly went back to normal.
 Last year in August, the restaurant did nearly $200,000 in sales.
 This year, it was $60,000.